GlobalKhabr/GlobalKhabr/README.md

 ### Contacts

-If you have any suggestions or questions, you can contact me in the Discord (Dolbmarin#3484).
+If you have any suggestions or questions, you can contact to me in the Discord (Dolbmarin#3484).